 Phase 2.
-Collaboration with Deloitte to establish Logic Models: NCPRO entered a consulting contract with Deloitte to facilitate training on developing KPIs and collecting performance measure data.
+Collaboration with Deloitte to establish Logic Models

+NCPRO entered into a consulting contract with Deloitte to facilitate training on developing KPIs and collecting performance measure data.
 NCPRO and Deloitte collaborated to develop resources to assist agencies in establishing performance measures and tracking project status.
-Although focused on State Fiscal Recovery Funds (SFRF) requirements, these resources are also applicable to other federally funded programs.
+Although focused on State Fiscal Recovery Funds (SFRF) requirements, these resources could also be applied to other federally funded programs.
 Deloitte produced supporting materials/trainings/guidance related to collecting SFRF project performance data, including: